engineering-collaboration/book/docs/book/introduction/README.md

 # Introduction

-Software companies are required to adapt to rapid technological, economical, and political changes to viably compete in any market.
+Software companies must adapt to rapid technological, economic, and political changes to viably compete in any market.
 This fact introduces the paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.

 *OpenCollaboration* presents a vertical slice of strategies that have proven useful for a broad spectrum of organizations.
 This brief literary excursion provides the foundation for building an autonomous, flexible, and collaborative environment at the core of our company.

 ## Structure

-*OpenCollaboration* is structured into three sections dealing with processes at different levels of our organization.
+*OpenCollaboration* is structured into three sections, addressing processes at different levels of our organization.

 - *The anatomy of a software company* covers how to optimally establish our teams and improve organic collaboration while limiting noise.
-We discuss established strategies for nurturing a growth mindset to sustainably increase the complexity of our product, expand the number of teams within our organization, and progress the professional expertise of our employees.
+We discuss established strategies for nurturing a growth mindset to sustainably increase the complexity of our product, expand the number of teams within our organization, and advance the professional expertise of our employees.
 The topics discussed in this section address problems encountered by technology officers and software architects.
-- *The anatomy of managing a team* frames supporting principles of leading a team.
+- *The anatomy of managing a team* frames supporting principles for leading a team.
 This section covers day-to-day encounters of technical and team leads.
 - *The anatomy of a code change* analyzes good practices for the day-to-day work of engineers to achieve software products with high adaptability and stability.
 This section presents workflows and automation concepts to increase the frequency of our software deliveries.
 These solutions are the foundation of sustainable growth and are applied by engineers across all levels.

 While the structure of this book follows the typical reciprocal career progression of an engineer, we encourage all readers to glance at every section.
 Certain sociotechnical dependencies become more visible when digesting the entire book.

-## What this book is NOT
+## What this Book is NOT

-### This is not an engineering book
+### This is not an Engineering Book

 A couple of decades ago, the core business of an organization was run through sales, marketing, and HR departments.
 IT was considered a necessary cost factor that was at best overlooked, at worst the first target of budget cuts.
 Today, the situation appears to be reversed.